Current LIT Fellows

 Kayla Good | Department of Psychology

-Kayla Good (she/her) is a fourth-year PhD student in the Developmental area of the Psychology Department.
+Kayla Good (she/her) is a PhD student in the Developmental area of the Psychology Department.
 Her research focuses on metatheories, or perceptions of others’ growth and fixed mindsets.
 In particular, she is interested in how we form these metatheories and how they interact with our own mindsets to shape our goals and behavior in educational contexts.
 Kayla’s interests were inspired by her experience teaching STEM subjects across a variety of age groups (from elementary schoolers to college students).
 Through these experiences, she learned just how critical inclusive teaching approaches are for ensuring that students benefit equally from opportunities to learn and engage in the classroom.

 As a continuing LIT fellow, she is excited to expand the Psychology department’s inclusive teaching trainings for new TAs.

 Candice Kim | School of Medicine & Graduate School of Education

 Candice Kim, MS (they/them) is an MD/PhD in Education student.
 Their research focuses on how to improve training of future healthcare providers to care for patients from marginalized communities.
 Previously, they earned their BS and MS in biology from Stanford and conducted research in cancer biology and regenerative medicine.
 They have extensive experience developing curricula for myriad target populations, including K12, community college, undergraduate, graduate/professional students, and faculty.
 In the past, they worked with LIT fellow Cheyenne Payne to launch the STEM Mentor Network, a series of workshops to support inclusive mentoring practices for STEM graduate students and postdocs working with undergraduate research mentees.

 As a Pedagogy Program lead, Candice is developing, implementing, and evaluating pedagogical programming and resources to support the LIT fellows and better equip them to advance equity-minded teaching practices in their departments and programs.